 Tumors, arthritis, spinal curvature and spondylolisthesis can also enact nerve compression in the cervical spine.
 Meanwhile, certain disease processes and ischemia can produce identical symptoms, including finger numbness, despite no compression actually occurring.

-Herniated Disc Numb Finger Summation
+Herniated Disc Numb Finger Synopsis

 Some patients who endure finger numbness have a connection between the symptom and the type of work or hobbies they enjoy.
 Many are musicians or typists and some are laborers or precision skilled craftsmen.
 Regardless of the actual tasks involved, many patients report work-related symptomatic escalation.